DLukash/ArcGis-custom-toolbox/README.md

   1. Feature class to Feature Service/layer.

-    It makes append to a Feature service in a Portal faster with help of ArcGis API for Python.
+    It makes append to a Feature service in a Portal faster with help of ArcGis API for Python and threading.